pawarherschel/UniOfAaltoInterviewSlides/slides.typ

 #pagebreak()

-#speaker-note[
+#pdfpc.speaker-note(
+  plain-text[
     I originally wanted to add online multiplayer via websockets but while building proof of concept for the websocket, I encountered problems with the websocket library and I don't have the skills to troubleshoot it.
 I will revisit and continue it later.

     Also, it took me 3 tries to learn how to use ECS.
 I also want to use bevy to write compute shaders in WGSL.

     Godot's signals instantly clicked with me because of how they decouple scripts.
 Bevy's #raw("EventWriter<T>", lang: "rust") and #raw("EventReader<T>", lang: "rust") do the same for me.
-]
+  ].trim(),
+)
 #columns(2)[
   #text(size: 0.75em)[
     ```rust